• Resources

 4. Failure to collaborate with peers during or after class

 When spotted early, immediate feedback from the instructor can be enough to help the student course correct.
 But other times, instructors need to lean in with more substantial feedback or intervention based on the evidence they’ve collected through this engagement data.
 Timely data about student engagement can help instructors focus their attention on the students that would benefit most from personal communication and feedback.
-But with all the discussions and online interactions happening across multiple courses and sections, how can instructors quickly and easily spot signals in the data that indicate which students are becoming disengaged?
-And more importantly, what actions should they take to keep their students on track?

 As more courses go fully or partially online, data related to online student engagement will become more readily available.
 But instructors are struggling to find clues in the data that could indicate something is off.
 While data can signal changes in a student’s engagement, having access to a myriad of disconnected data points becomes a burden to instructors.
 Instead of focusing their energy and attention on meeting the needs of their students and the academic community, they are spending time looking for the proverbial needle in a haystack – the signal in the data that a student is heading off track.
 To be successful, instructors need data that is intuitive and easy-to-consume, providing clear signals that a student is off track